KamataRyo/kamome-note/README.md

     `git clone -b development_base git@github.com:KamataRyo/kamome-note.git your-theme-slug`

 2. Edit `package.json`.
-Examples are below and these values will be applied to underscores. `name` value *must* be equal to `your-slug-name`.
+Examples are below and these values will be applied to underscores. `name` value *must* be equal to `your-theme-slug`.

     ```json
     {